steelx/jekyll-blog/_posts/2016-01-04-Add-google-plus-comments-box-to-jekyll-blog.md

 {% endhighlight %}

-2) Now just make sure you have this property defined in your `_config.yml` file (replace the url with your website URL) with a trailing forward slash.
-View my [soruce code here!](https://github.com/steelx/jekyll-blog/blob/gh-pages/_config.yml)
+2) Now just make sure you have this property defined in your `_config.yml` file (replace the url with your website URL) View my [soruce code here!](https://github.com/steelx/jekyll-blog/blob/gh-pages/_config.yml)

 {% highlight liquid %}
 {% raw %}